-- Feel free to skip placing them in the oven, if you feel that the bread is already dry.
-Just leave them out for a longer period and then store them properly.
+- You can skip placing the crumbs in the oven if they are already dry -- say, the bread is older than two days.
+Just leave them out for a longer period and then proceed with proper storage.

-- Add your favorite seasoning on these bread crumbs, depending on what your dish calls for.
-Using different types of dried herbs is an option, plus salt and pepper for base seasoning.
+- Add your favorite seasoning on these breadcrumbs, depending on what your dish calls for.
+I normally add a variety of dried herbs, plus salt and pepper.